Efficient Gradient-Enhanced Bayesian Optimizer with Comparisons to Conjugate-Gradient and Quasi-Newton Optimizers for Unconstrained Local Optimization: Optimization with noisy gradients

+Conjugate-gradient and quasi-Newton optimizers have several provable convergence properties but these require the function and gradient evaluations to be noise-free \cite{nocedal_numerical_2006}.
+Modifications to quasi-Newton optimizers have been explored that enable them to maintain their provable convergence properties for certain classes of problems, such as strongly convex functions, even when function and gradient evaluations are noisy \cite{shi_noise-tolerant_2022}.
+In this subsection, the Bayesian optimizer is compared to the same previously considered unconstrained optimizers from SciPy and MATLAB for the minimization of unconstrained test cases with noisy gradients.

-In this subsection, the Bayesian optimizer is compared to the quasi-Newton optimizers from SciPy and MATLAB for the minimization of unconstrained test cases with noisy gradients. \Fig{Fig_BoVsQN_NoisyGrad_d5} shows the optimization results for the $n_d=5$ quadratic, bowl, and Rosenbrock $a=100$ functions from \Eqss{Eq_Quadratic_fun}{Eq_Bowl}{Eq_Rosenbrock}, respectively, with $\hpstdfgrad = 10^{-2}$.
-It is clear from the top row of subfigures that the Bayesian optimizer converges the objective function for the three test cases farther than all of the quasi-Newton optimizers.
-The bottom row of subfigures in \Fig{Fig_BoVsQN_NoisyGrad_d5} shows that the Bayesian optimizer also converges the optimality several additional orders of magnitude relative to the quasi-Newton optimizers for all three test cases.
+\Fig{Fig_BoVsQN_NoisyGrad_d5} shows the optimization results for the $n_d=5$ quadratic, bowl, and Rosenbrock $a=100$ functions from \Eqss{Eq_Quadratic_fun}{Eq_Bowl}{Eq_Rosenbrock}, respectively, with $\hpstdfgrad = 10^{-2}$.
+It is clear from the top row of subfigures that the Bayesian optimizer converges the objective function for the three test cases farther than all of the MATLAB and SciPy optimizers.
+The bottom row of subfigures in \Fig{Fig_BoVsQN_NoisyGrad_d5} shows that the Bayesian optimizer also converges the optimality several additional orders of magnitude relative to the quasi-Newton and conjugate-gradient optimizers for all three test cases.

 In \Sec{Sec_LocalOptz_UnconQN}, the quasi-Newton optimizers reached the desired optimization tolerance for the quadratic function in fewer iterations than the Bayesian optimizer.
 However, the results in \Figs{Fig_BoVsQN_NoisyGrad_d5_Obj_Quad}{Fig_BoVsQN_NoisyGrad_d5_Opt_Quad} demonstrate that when the gradients are noisy, the Bayesian optimizer is a more effective optimizer for the quadratic function than the quasi-Newton optimizers.